-- f) With UNIDO, the Agreement between the Government of [NAME] and [relevant Ministry] for the establishment of the UNIDO Office as established in [YEAR].
-If a Standard Basic Cooperation Agreement (SBCA) has been concluded with the Government concerned, a reference to it should be included instead of or in addition to the Country Office Agreement. - g) With the Food and Agriculture Organization of the United Nations, the Agreement for the opening of the FAO Representation in [COUNTRY] on [DATE].
+g) With the Food and Agriculture Organization of the United Nations, the Agreement for the opening of the FAO Representation in [COUNTRY] on [DATE].
 [In case FAO has a sub-regional or a regional office in the country, a relevant specific mention shall be made].

-h) With Agency (text to be provided by their respective headquarter legal departments)
+(text to be provided by their respective headquarter legal departments)